Great Expectations (1989 TV series)

-Great Expectations is a British-American television serial based on Charles Dickens' 1861 novel of the same title.
-The serial was first broadcast in the US in three parts on The Disney Channel in 1989, and in the UK in six parts on the ITV network in 1991.
+Great Expectations is a British-American television serial based on Charles Dickens' 1861 novel of the same title, with a screenplay by John Goldsmith.
+Directed by Kevin Connor and produced by Greg Smith, the serial was first broadcast in the US in three parts on The Disney Channel in 1989, and in the UK in six parts on the ITV network in 1991.

+Introduction

 Jean Simmons, who played the role of the young Estella in the 1946 film, played Miss Havisham in the 1989 version.
 Other key roles include John Rhys-Davies as Joe Gargery, Ray McAnally as Jaggers, Anthony Calf as the adult Pip, Kim Thomson as both young and adult Estella, Adam Blackwood as Herbert Pocket, Anthony Hopkins as Abel Magwitch, Niven Boyd as Orlick, Susan Franklyn as Biddy and Martin Harvey as young Pip.
-Having the same actress play Estella as a child and adult provided a smoother transition in following the character than in some adaptations.

-Serial format

-The drama serial format, running five hours, enabled much more of the original story to be filmed than other versions, allowed the restoration of significant characters omitted in other versions, such as Orlick and Wopsle, and the better examination of the roles of other characters, such as Biddy, Drummle, Miss Havisham and the adult Estella.
-The result is more understandable plot development, and the revelation of themes of the work that tend to be obscured in shorter versions, such as class striving and the values of character vs. wealth.
-This version takes relatively few liberties with characters and plot turns, and adheres closely to Dickens' published ending.
+Connor and Smith noted that the drama serial format of this production, running five hours, enabled much more of the original story to be filmed than other versions, allowed the restoration of significant characters omitted in other versions, such as Orlick and Wopsle, and additional examination of the roles of other characters, such as Biddy, Drummle, Miss Havisham and the adult Estella.